publicdirectory/publicdirectory-old/README.md

 ### How will you deal with duplicate records?

 We use Twitter handles as the key to merge duplicate records.

+### Why is the directory one big CSV file?

+Text records are small.
+For maximum utilization/compatibility across the Internet, it makes sense to simply keep everything in CSV/plain text files rather than to set up a full database.

+But certainly a JSON/database/API version of the directory can be set up as needed to replicate or add more functionality to the text record.

 ### Any other questions?